 Every year, Inc. magazine ranks the 5,000 fastest-growing (privately held) companies in the United States.
 Cipher Tech has made the list for the past six consecutive years, something only a small fraction of start-ups have been able to accomplish.

 Keith D. Bertolino, CEO

-Keith received his BS degree in Computer Engineering with a minor in Technological Entrepreneurship in 2008 and his MS degree in Engineering Management (2009).
+Keith received a BS degree in Computer Engineering with a minor in Technological Entrepreneurship (2008) and a MS degree in Engineering Management (2009).
 He is a fellow of the Gordon Institute of Engineering Leadership.

 Matthew B. Kowalski, CTO